To watch Neiufi’s story, click here on this link,

 When asked what made Neiufi such a successful Paralympian Kemp said: “She is resilient, she is strong minded.
 And as much as she is very humbled by the opportunities she has been given she is always focused on ticking all the boxes.
 Tupou has amazing role models in the Para swimming team including Paralympians Sophie Pascoe and Cameron Leslie.
 Having them around Tupou just drives her to strive for excellence.“

-To watch Neiufi’s story, click here,
+To watch Neiufi’s story, click here on this link,